revoltez/PBFTDemo/README.md

 # How to test

 run ./build.sh and configuire the list of ip addresses in configs.cs file ,each ip should represent the container ip ,the default docker ip range is 172.17.
-0.0/16 so just typically this will run without modifications
+0.0/16 so this will typically run without modifications